sanskrit/raw_etexts_english/blogs/manasataramgini/2014-06-25_tyrannosaurs-of-the-south-redux-megaraptorans-as-tyrannosaurs.md

 +++
-title = "Tyrannosaurs of the south redux: megaraptorans asxa0tyrannosaurs?"
+title = "Tyrannosaurs of the south redux: megaraptorans as tyrannosaurs?"

 +++
 Shortly after we had reached the mlechCha-land we read an abstract of a